pypy/pypy.org/posts/2022/06/record-known-result.rst

 Performance effects
 ====================

-So far, we haven't actually used this new hint in PyPy much!
+So far, we haven't actually used this new hint in PyPy much.
 At this point, the hint is only a new tool in the interpreter author toolbox, and we still need to find the best places to use this tool.
 The only use of the hint so far is an annotation that tells the JIT that encoding and decoding to and from utf8 are